morgs71/RoF2-E3-THF/E3_RoF2/Macros/E3 commands Readme.txt

 /Group GROUPNAME - Will auto-invite members and re-form any saved GROUPNAME /DisbandAll - All bots disband from their groups and raids

-THF Events
+THF Events:
-/ralloson  - Engages Rallos Zek Bane Nukes (Blue Rod of Zek) /rallosoff - Disengages Rallos Zek Bane Nukes (Blue Rod of Zek) will also reset on zone /newchar - Use on new character creation when first zoning to forest.
+/ralloszek - Toggles Rallos Zek Bane Nukes (Blue Rod of Zek) will also reset on zone /newchar - Use on new character creation when first zoning to forest.
 Will automatically do starting quest & get spells/skills/armor

 Pets: